Literature Is Entertainment or It Is Nothing

 Neddal Ayad: Have you ever written anything that you consider too dark or too heavy to publish?

 Thomas Ligotti: No, but I’ve conceived of stories that were just too disturbing for me to write.
 If you can write something, then it’s only so disturbing.
 Anything truly disturbing can’t even be written.
 Even if it could, no one could stand to read it.
 And writing is essentially a means of entertainment for both the writer and the reader.
-I don’t care who the writer is—literature is entertainment or it is nothing.
-Some readers would object and point to someone like Lautréamont’s Les Chants de Maldoror.
+I don’t care who the writer is — literature is entertainment or it is nothing.
+Some readers would object and point to someone like Lautréamont’s Les Chants de Maldoror affiliate link.
 If they want to see it that way, it’s fine with me.
 Who am I deny someone their demonic heroes?
 No one has that much credibility in the history of humanity, nor ever will.

 Neddal Ayad: You started using light drugs at a relatively young age.
 What was the attraction?